Object-Oriented Techniques Homework Help in Java

-For this assignment there was difficulty on making decisions.
+For this homework, there was difficulty in making decisions.

-The first decision that was confusing was whether to include a noun as an entity into the diagram or not.
-For example, in Scenario 1 it mentions stock brokers, for Scenario 2 it mentioned shift supervisors, and in Scenario 3 it mentioned shopkeepers.
-I had to study carefully the context whether their data are included in the domain diagram.
+The first decision that was confusing was whether to include a noun as an entity in the diagram or not.
+For example, Scenario 1 mentions stockbrokers, Scenario 2 mentioned shift supervisors, and in Scenario 3 it mentioned shopkeepers.
+I had to study carefully the context of whether their data are included in the domain diagram.
 I finally came to terms that they shouldn’t be part of the domain diagram because they are the users of the system.
-The only data that needs to be on the domain diagram are those that the user operate on.
+The only data that needs to be on the domain diagram are those that the user operates on.

-The third decision that was confusing was whether to make a data an entity or an attribute.
-This is evident on Scenario 3.
-It makes sense to make address, phone number, and representatives as separate entity.
+The third decision that was confusing was whether to make data an entity or an attribute.
+This is evident in Scenario 3.
+It makes sense to make address, phone number, and representatives as a separate entities.
 However, it also makes sense that they can be an attribute of a vendor.
 There were no details that is given for the address, phone number, and representative thus the decision to make them as attributes instead makes more sense.
-The interaction log is clearly an entity and not an attribute because additional details were given such as notes, dates, and responsiveness which can be attributes for the interaction log entity.
+The interaction log is clearly an entity and not an attribute because additional details were given such as notes, dates, and responsiveness which can be attributed to the interaction log entity.

-Focus on the objects and the properties.
+Focus on the objects and their properties.
 Keep users out of the diagram not unless specified.

-Decide carefully whether a data is an entity or an attribute.
-To play it safe, make them as an attribute if not much details are given.
+Decide carefully whether data is an entity or an attribute.
+To play it safe, make them as an attribute if not many details are given.
 However, we can expand them as an entity if in case more details are given to the requirements.

 The diagram would’ve been explained better if more details are put to it such as the attributes but domain models do not show such details.